 About the Author: Kate Anderson is Senior Curator, Portraiture at the National Galleries of Scotland, specialising in 16th- and 17th-century art.
 In addition to her introductory essay, the book contains essays from scholars in the field on various aspects of the cultural activity that flourished at the court of James VI and I.

 This book will soon be printed.
-Any pre-orders are expected to be delivered around the time of the exhibition in Summer 2020.
+Any pre-orders are expected to be delivered around the time of the opening of the exhibition.

 24.5 x 26.5 cm